 The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-If the asset has simply become worthless (of negligible value), but continues to exist and be held by the taxpayer, there is no capital loss under the normal rules but a claim may be made as described in this guidance note.
+If the asset has simply become worthless (of negligible value), but continues to exist and be held by the taxpayer, there is no capital loss under the normal rules, but a claim may be made asdescribed in this guidance note.
+Negligible value claims are most commonly made in relation to shareholdings, although other types of assets are considered below.

-The taxpayer may make a claim under TCGA 1992, s 24(2) for an asset, which he owns at the time of the claim, to be treated as having been sold and immediately reacquired at the value specified in the claim.
-The amount specified will normally be the market value of the asset and in many instances, that value will be zero.
+The taxpayer may make a claim under TCGA 1992, s 24(2) for an asset, which they own at the time of the claim, to be treated ashaving been sold and immediately reacquired at the value specified in the claim.
+The amount specified will normally be the market value of the asset and, in many instances, that value will be zero.

-The reason behind the negligible value claim is to allow a taxpayer to realise losses on assets which he would otherwise be unable to sell because those assets have become worthless during his period of ownership.
+The reason behind the negligible value claim is to allow a taxpayer to realise losses on assets which they would otherwise be unable to sell because those assets have become worthless during the period of ownership.

-A capital loss will arise at the date of the deemed disposal.
-Assuming that the asset is completely worthless, the capital loss will be equal to the original base cost.
+A capital loss arises at the date of the deemed disposal (ie the date of the claim).
+Assuming that the asset is completely worthless, the capital loss is equal to the original base cost.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.